MCO 3.0 To Be Enforced In 6 Selangor Districts On May 6

 However, the cumulative tally of cases soon quadrupled near the fourth quarter of last year, which the Health Ministry associated with the rising number of cases globally.
 “This rising trend is what the Health Ministry is worried about as it is definitely in line with the rising number of COVID-19 cases and deaths globally,” Health director-general Tan Sri Dr Noor Hisham Abdullah said in a report.

-In contrast to the MCO implemented early last year, MCO 2.0, though as strict, has allowed more economic sectors to continue to run as usual, such as the automotive sector and retailers like gold and jewellery shops.
-The five essential economic sectors that are allowed to operate during MCO 2.0 are manufacturing, construction, services, trade and distributions as well as plantations and commodities.
+Like MCO 2.0, MCO 3.0 has allowed economic sectors to continue to run as usual, such as the automotive sector and retailers like gold and jewellery shops.

 Click here for the full list of SOPs for areas in MCO, CMCO, and RMCO, according to the National Security Council; but we also summarised some of it below.